 Incorporate spinach into your meal prep routine.
 Prepare spinach in advance by washing, patting dry, and storing it in airtight containers.
 This makes it easy to add to meals throughout the week, saving you time and ensuring you always have a healthy option ready to go.

-Mix Spinach with Other Greens
+Mix Spinach With Other Greens

 Combine spinach with other leafy greens for variety.
 Mixing spinach with kale, arugula, or other cruciferous leafy greens can enhance the flavor and nutritional profile of your salads and cooked dishes, keeping your meals interesting and balanced.